 Commissioned by The Lowry for WEEK 53

-Mars is the first planet that we have developed a relationship with that is not experienced from a human perspective.
-Instead it is mediated through the god-like vertical gaze of satellite imagery.
-This ‘godgaze’ inspires megalomaniac dreams; turning geography into aesthetics, the visible world into data and potential mineral claims.
+/artefact engages with data and digital mediation as an instrument of power now, more than ever, the digital image is a conflict zone.
+It continues Thompson’s exploration of how software platforms enable but also subtly direct how we perceive the world.
+Mars is the first planet that we have developed a relationship with that is not experienced on a human scale, but mediated through the vertical gaze of satellite imagery.
+This ‘godgaze’ inspires megalomaniac dreams, turning geography into aesthetics and the visible world into data and potential mineral claims.
 Currently protected by a fragile international treaty, the real power struggles and land claims of Mars are yet to be played out.

 About Nye Thompson